getredash/website/onpremise/setup/setting-up-redash-instance.md

-# Setting up a Redash instance
+# Setting up a Redash Instance

 The [provisioning script](https://raw.githubusercontent.com/getredash/redash/master/setup/ubuntu/bootstrap.sh) works on Ubuntu 12.04, Ubuntu 14.04 and Debian Wheezy.
 This script installs all needed dependencies and creates basic setup.

 To ease the process, there are also images for AWS, Google Compute Cloud and Docker.
 These images created with the same provision script using Packer.

-## Create an instance
+## Create an Instance

 ### AWS